 Of course, if you lose your journal, you lose your wonderfully organized ideas.
 Unless you have one of those notebooks that sync to an app or you take pictures of each page as you go along.
 Using a digital notebook will decrease the risk of losing your ideas and while make for one less notebook you need to carry around.
 Personally, I tend to plan with pen and paper rather than with a keyboard and screen.
 Probably because I love buying beautiful stationery but then don’t want to “waste” using them on just any type of writing.
 But, I usually do keep my digital journal available on my iPad, in case I’m not carrying my paper journal when I get a new idea.

 Note: The digital notebook I linked to in the above paragraph is a free one I created.
-I’ve also created a digital journal specifically for teachers.
-There are a lot of templates included, which don’t exist in my original, free versions.
-It’s also designed to include a video course on customizing your journal.
+I’ve also created a digital bullet journal specifically for teachers and grad students.
+There are 37 page templates included, which don’t exist in my original, free versions.
+The journal comes with a 9-part video series course on customizing your journal.
 If you’re interested, definitely check it out!

 5. You can see a visual representation of the years you taught and all you’ve accomplished.